 Michael Kay is the original developer of Saxon.
 He founded Saxonica in 2004.
-His knowledge of XSLT and XQuery is second to none: he is the editor of the XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0, and an invited expert on the XQuery Working Group.
+His knowledge of XSLT and XQuery is second to none: he is the editor of the specifications for XSLT 2.0 and 3.0, and XPath 3.1 Functions and Operators; a joint editor of XPath 2.0 and XPath 3.0; and an invited expert on the W3C XQuery Working Group.
 He is also the author of the best-selling XSLT Programmer's Reference from Wrox Press, currently in its fourth edition.

 Michael has over thirty years' experience in the software industry.
 After a PhD at the University of Cambridge for research on database management technology, and then joined ICL, where he led design teams for a number of software products including several generations of database systems: his technical contributions were recognised by appointment as an ICL Fellow.
 During that time, ICL evolved from a mainframe computer manufacturer to a $4bn software and services company, now part of Fujitsu.
 As well as managing Saxonica, Michael remains the lead designer and developer of the software.

 Penny Kay is a founding Director of Saxonica and the Company Secretary.
 Penny handles banking, tax, insurance, legal and personnel matters for the company.
 Previously Penny was a Civil Servant in the British Civil Service.

 O'Neil Delpratt joined Saxonica from a research project at the University of Leicester in 2010.
-He is a co-developer of the Saxon product, with specific responsibility for Saxon on .NET and the C/C++/PHP platform (Saxon/C).
+He is a co-developer of the Saxon product, with specific responsibility for Saxon on .NET, and the C/C++, PHP and Python product Saxon/C.

 Before joining Saxonica, he completed his post-graduate studies at the University of Leicester.
 His thesis title was “In-memory Representations of XML documents”, which coincided with a C++ software development of a memory efficient DOM implementation, called Succinct DOM.

 O'Neil regularly publishes and presents papers at various XML conferences and is an invited expert on the W3C XQuery Working Group.

 Sue Schreiber joined Saxonica in 2010; having spent the majority of her career at ICL, now part of the Fujitsu Group.
 Sue is Saxonica's commercial manager; she deals with Saxonica's clients and contracts.